pdlive215/ScannerNet/README.md

 `python train.py train --config_path=../configs/nuscenes/<config file> --model_dir=<model directory>`

 Training currently breaks at each evaluation (every 5865 train steps).
 To resume training, run `python train.py train --config_path=../configs/nuscenes/$$config file$$--model_dir=<model directory> --resume`

+#### `ScannerNet/second.pytorch/second` contains configurations (`configs`) and model scripts (`pytorch`)

+Nuscenes configuration files are defined in `configs/nuscenes`:

+`all.fhd.config`: VoxelNet with SimpleVoxel VFE and SpMiddleFHD MFE
+`all.pp.deprecated.config`: PillarFeatureNetOld VFE and PointPillarsScatter MFE
+`all.pp.largea.config`: VoxelNet with PillarFeatureNet VFE and PointPillarsScatter MFE
+`all.pp.lowa.config`: VoxelNet with PillarFeatureNet VFE and PointPillarsScatter MFE
+`all.pp.mhead.config`: VoxelNetMultiscenesMultiHead with PillarFeatureNetRadius VFE and PointPillarsScatter MFE
+`all.pp.mida.config`: VoxelNet with PillarFeatureNetOld VFE and PointPillarsScatter MFE

+Model architectures are defined in `pytorch/models`:
+`middle.py`
+`net_multi_head.py`
+`pointpillars.py`
+`rpn.py`
+`voxel_encoder.py`
+`voxelnet.py`

+Pretrained models are defined in `pytorch/pretrained_models_v1.5/pp_model_for_nuscenes_pretrain`:
+`no_switchnorm`: No switchnorm
+`no_switchnorm_pretrained`: No switchnorm, pretrained on VoxelNet
+`sparse_switchnorm`: Sparse switchnorm
+`sparse_switchnorm_pretrained`: Sparse switchnorm, pretrained on VoxelNet
+`switchnorm`: Switchnorm
+`switchnorm_pretrained`: Switchnorm, pretrained on VoxelNet
+`switchnorm_no-rn`: Switchnorm, not applied to ResNet backbone
+`switchnorm_no-rn_pretrained`: Switchnorm, not applied to ResNet backbone, pretrained on VoxelNet

+`_pretrained` directories contain a checkpoint file of VoxelNet trained for 296,960 iterations
+Checkpoints are stored at (up to) the following number of iterations: 5864, 5865 (except for `switchnorm_no-rn_pretrained`), 11729, 11730, 17594, 17595, 23459, 23460, 29324, 29325, 35189, 35190, 41054, 41055, 46919, 46920